From Ohio History Central

 The most arresting image on the petroglyph panel is a human head with horns or antlers and small bird's feet.
 The image may represent a shaman, or medicine man, transformed into a supernatural being.

-David Zeisberger, the Moravian missionary, described symbols painted on trees by Ohio's Delaware Indians as "hieroglyphics" that are "understood by the Indians who know how to read their meaning."
+David Zeisberger, the Moravian missionary, described symbols painted on trees by Ohio's Lenape (Delaware) people as "hieroglyphics" that are "understood by the Indians who know how to read their meaning."
 Unfortunately, we do know the full meaning of the inscriptions at Leo Petroglyph.

 Leo Petroglyph is listed on the National Register of Historic Places.